dominion-framework/docs/_src/properties/properties.md

 There are couple additional rules used during date conversion, if property assigned with:
  * `Date` object - it will be set unchanged.
  * integer - it will be treated as UNIX epoch time.
- * ISO 8601 string without timezone - UTC±00:00 timezone will be used
+ * ISO 8601 string without a timezone - UTC±00:00 timezone will be used
  * any other string - it will be parsed with native [`Date.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse)

 ## Enum Property <a name="enum"></a>